Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Additional Results and Details

 \item \textbf{NY-TX Weather (\textit{new})}.
 We obtain hourly temperature readings from the ASOS weather network.
 We use three stations located in central Texas and three more located hundreds of miles away in eastern New York.
 The data covers the years $1949-2021$, making this a very large dataset by TSF standards.
 Many of the longest active stations are airport weather stations.
-We use the airport codes ACT (Waco, TX), ABI (Abilene, TX), AMA (Amarillo, TX), ALB (Albany, New York) as well as the two largest airports in the New York City metro, LGA and JFK. \item \textbf{Metr-LA Traffic \cite{li2018diffusion}}.
+We use the airport codes ACT (Waco, TX), ABI (Abilene, TX), AMA (Amarillo, TX), ALB (Albany, New York) as well as the two largest airports in the New York City metro, LGA and JFK.
+The NY-TX benchmark was created for this paper, and has two key advantages when evaluating timeseries Transformers.
+First, it has far more timesteps than popular datasets; Transformers are data-hungry, but we can more safely ignore overfitting issues here.
+Second, this dataset is almost perfectly stationary; popular datasets are not, and this creates an evaluation problem that is not related to the modeling power of the architecture.
+This issue has been widely overlooked and allows basic linear models that are more robust to non-stationary to outperform recent methods that are more powerful on paper.
+For more on this see \cite{aretransformerseffective} and Appendix \ref{app:ettm1_appendix}. \item \textbf{Metr-LA Traffic \cite{li2018diffusion}}.
 A popular benchmark dataset in the GNN literature consisting of traffic measurements from Los Angeles highway sensors at $5$-minute intervals over $4$ months in $2012$.
 Both the context and target sequence lengths are set to $12$.
 We use the same train/test splits as \cite{li2018diffusion}. \item \textbf{AL Solar \cite{lai2018modeling}}.
 A popular benchmark dataset in the time series literature consisting of solar power production measurements across the state of Alabama in $2006$.
 We use a context length of $168$ and a target length of $24$. \item \textbf{Pems-Bay Traffic \cite{li2018diffusion}}.
 Similar to Metr-LA but covering the Bay Area over $6$ months in $2017$.
-The context and target lengths are $12$ and we use the standard train/test split. \end{itemize}
+The context and target lengths are $12$ and we use the standard train/test split. \item \textbf{HZMetro \cite{liu2020physical}}.
+A dataset of the number of riders arriving and departing from $80$ metro stations in Hangzhou, China during the month of January $2019$.
+The $(L \times N, 1)$ input format of our model requires the arrivals and departures to be separated into their own variable nodes, leading to a total of $160$ variables.
+The context and target windows are set to a length of $4$ as in previous work. \item \textbf{ETT \cite{zhou2021informer}}.
+An electricity transformer dataset covering $2016-2018$.
+We use the ETTm1 variant which is logged at one minute intervals to provide as much data as possible.
+We evaluate on the set of target sequence lengths $\{24, 48, 96, 288, 672\}$ established by \texttt{Informer}. \item \textbf{Weather \cite{zhou2021informer}}.
+A German dataset of $21$ weather-related variables recorded every $10$ minutes in $2020$.
+We use the same set of target sequence lengths and context window selection approach as in ETTm1. \end{itemize}